Anonymous6598/My_Code/README.md

 # My_Code
 This is new python code editor for begginers with script run ability and with hot keys.
-And with Open AI GPT-4o model assistant chatbot, coders can write better code, learn more about programming and optimize their work.
+And with Open AI GPT-4o (Phi3) model assistant chatbot, coders can write better code, learn more about programming and optimize their work.
 Embrace the future!
-And do not be lazy while styding.
 And now on Linux!
 And now with integrated teminal!
 And now with AI coding (my coder)!
 And now it supports Copilot+PC laptops!

 ## Windows